datavis2020/datavis2020.github.io/lectures.md

 * Schulz, Hans-Jorg, Steffen Hadlak, and Heidrun Schumann.
 "The design space of implicit hierarchy visualization: A survey."
 IEEE transactions on visualization and computer graphics 17.4 (2010): 393-411.

 ## Week 6.
-Techniques: Networks and Geographic data
+Techniques: Networks and Geographic Data

 ### Techniques: Networks